By: Iltifat Husain MD, Satish Misra MD

-Editor’s note: Make sure to check out our new Top 10 free iPad medical apps piece and The Most Innovative Medical Apps of 2012.
+Editor’s note: Make sure to check out our new Top 10 free iPad medical apps piece and the updated version of the top 20 free iPhone medical apps list.

 Earlier in the year we released a “Top 10 Free iPhone Medical Apps” list.
 Since then we’ve gotten multiple requests from readers asking us to update the original list.
 But when we researched for free medical apps, we were impressed to find many new free ones worth downloading — causing us to make a new Top 20 list.
 Just like the last best medical apps list, this list isn’t based on the most downloaded free medical apps in the App Store or on iTunes star ratings.
 If you look in the Apple App Store at the current top 10 downloaded free medical apps, the category is still littered with apps called “Dream Meanings”, “Relax Ocean Waves”, and “Beauty List” — worthless to medical professionals.
 This list contains no such apps.